laszlocph/tsdbinfo/README.md

-WARNING: not tested on a a path that is in use by a prometheus server.
-Also not tested with not atching prometheus versions.
+WARNING: not tested on paths that are in use by a prometheus server.
+Also not tested with not matching prometheus versions.
 WAL files may act up.

 # tsdbinfo - Understand the series and labels you store in Prometheus